sagemeadows/gridwords/README.md

 # gridwords
-Gridwords is a custom crossword puzzle maker that lets you design crossword puzzle grids and put words into the grid, and shows you if no words will fit in any slots.
+Gridwords is a custom crossword puzzle maker that lets you design crossword puzzle grids, put words into the grid, and select clues for the words.
+You can also add new words and new clues to the database, save your progress, and create printable versions of your puzzle.

 ## Download
 `git clone https://github.com/sagemeadows/gridwords` or click on the green 'Code' button in the upper right corner and download ZIP